Paralegal Apprenticeships: Bird & Bird Case Study

 Department: Dispute Resolution

-What made you choose to do your apprenticeship with Bird & Bird?
+What made you choose to do your paralegal apprenticeship with Bird & Bird?

 I loved how exciting and modern Bird & Bird is, and after my assessment day I decided that I did not want to work anywhere else!
 Everyone is friendly and down to earth, creating a unique atmosphere which I wanted to be a part of.

-How did you find out about the Apprenticeships on offer?
+How did you find out about the paralegal apprenticeships on offer?

 I did a lot of research into different options post A-levels and came across the Paralegal Apprenticeship scheme on notgoingtouni.co.uk.
 There are several great resources showcasing the alternate options to university.
 I would really recommend doing thorough research before settling on your plans for after sixth form.